jbahamon/ctm-frog/Readme.md

 - Chrono Trigger and all of its characters are property of Square-Enix.

 - This creation/adaptation was made for entertainment and not for profit.

-- This creation/adaptation, nor any part of it, may not be used for commercial purposes.
+Therefore, this creation/adaptation (and any part of it) may not be used for commercial purposes.

 - If you want to host this creation, modify or use it for your own purposes, try to ask me first.